TheDraperyLady/TheDraperyLady/src/assets/articles/ProperDraperyCleaning.md

 ---
-title: "The Proper Way to Clean Your Draperies and Keep Them Looking Great and Going Strong"
+title: 'The Proper Way to Clean Your Draperies and Keep Them Looking Great and Going Strong'
-date: "2025-08-10"
+date: '2025-08-10'
-hero: "../assets/articles/images/proper-way-to-clean-draperies.webp"
+hero: '../assets/articles/images/proper-way-to-clean-draperies.webp'
-description: "Learn the proper way to clean your draperies to maintain their beauty and longevity.
-Expert tips for different materials and professional cleaning advice."
+description: 'Learn the proper way to clean your draperies to maintain their beauty and longevity.
+Expert tips for different materials and professional cleaning advice.'
 ---

 # The Proper Way to Clean Your Draperies and Keep Them Looking Great and Going Strong